 Respondents and Complainants have the right to appeal a decision made by a case resolution body based on specific appeal criteria.
-An appeal will only be considered when the Appeal Form (Go to the online Appeal Form) is completed and submitted to Student Conduct within five business days from when the Decision Notice letter was sent.
+An appeal will only be considered when the Appeal Form (Go to the online Appeal Form) is completed and submitted to Student Conduct within five business days from when the Decision Notice letter was sent by the appealing party.
 A reasonable extension to this deadline may be requested within the appeal period and can be granted at the discretion of the Director of Student Conduct.
 A reasonable extension is considered to be 2-3 additional business days.
 The Director of Student Conduct will then refer the appeal to an appellate officer for review.

 The appeal must include information to support the Appeal Criteria under which an appeal is being submitted.
 Appeals will only be considered in the following circumstances:

 - The existence of procedural errors so substantial that it greatly impacted the findings, responsibility determination, and/or the ultimate Outcomes;

 - Presentation of new and significant evidence which was not reasonably available at the time of the initial case resolution meeting and would likely alter the findings, responsibility determination, and/or the ultimate Outcomes; and/or

 - The Outcomes imposed are substantially disproportionate to the severity of the violation.

 NOTE: Disagreement with the decision is not grounds for appeal.